 2013 Chevrolet Tahoe Interior

 The 2013 Chevrolet Tahoe offers good interior material quality with plenty of standard features, even on the base trim.
 Fully-equipped, the Tahoe is a near-luxury SUV.
-However, one of reviewers’ main gripes with the Tahoe is the uncomfortable third-row seats and how tough it is to remove them for maximum cargo space.
+However, one of reviewers’ main gripes with the Tahoe is the uncomfortable third-row seats.
+They also don't like how tough it is to remove the third row for maximum cargo space.
 Otherwise, critics think the Tahoe is comfortable and well-designed.

 - "A sleek dashboard and flush-mounted buttons give the Tahoe a carlike interior." -- Cars.com

 - "Many interior panels are comprised of hard, hollow plastic, though GM has done a fine job of making them look much more than budget grade." -- Consumer Guide

 - "We like the seat sew patterns, the soft leather seating option and the elegant dash with its blue-backlit controls and white-backlit instruments." -- Kelley Blue Book